Fujifilm X10 vs X20

-The Fujifilm X10 and the Fujifilm X20 are two digital cameras that were officially introduced, respectively, in September 2011 and January 2013.
+The Fujifilm X10 and the Fujifilm X20 are two digital cameras that were announced, respectively, in September 2011 and January 2013.
 Both the X10 and the X20 are fixed lens compact cameras that are equipped with a 2/3 sensor.
-Both cameras offer a resolution of 12 megapixel.
+Both cameras offer a resolution of 12 megapixels.

 In this particular case, the Fujifilm X10 and the Fujifilm X20 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the X20 is slightly heavier (1 percent) than the X10.
 In this context, it is worth noting that neither the X10 nor the X20 are weather-sealed.